Butterfly Eggs: Where Do Caterpillars Come From?

-If you’re a good butterfly gardener, your garden is filled with nectar plants.
+If you’re a good butterfly gardener, your garden is filled with nectar flowers.
 If you’re a great butterfly gardener, your garden also includes a variety of host plants, the plants that caterpillars eat.
 Most butterfly caterpillars are very particular, eating only plants from one family.
-Monarch caterpillars eat milkweed, Black Swallowtail caterpillars eat plants in the parsley family, and so on.
+Monarch caterpillars eat milkweed, black swallowtail caterpillars eat plants in the parsley family, and so on.
 And they’re able to do that because female butterflies carefully select the right plants and then oviposit, or lay their eggs.
 They do so by carefully bending the tip of their abdomen up and squeezing out those eggs one by one.
-Take a look…
+Did you know that caterpillars come from eggs?
+Take a look.

 The eggs and egg-laying habits of butterflies are as varied as they are.
 Some lay eggs individually on the undersides of leaves; others on the top sides.
-Some lay eggs in groups, and their caterpillars hatch and feed close together for a time.
+Some lay eggs in groups, and the caterpillars hatch and feed close together for a time.
 Still others stack their eggs in little towers.
-Eggs can be round, ovoid, or shaped like little grains of rice, and they come in red, yellow, green, white, cream, and more.
+Butterfly eggs can be round, ovoid, or shaped like little grains of rice.
+They can be red, yellow, green, white, cream, and more.

-Row 1: Cloudless Sulphur eggs on cassia; Zebra Longwing eggs on passionvine; Long-Tailed Skipper eggs on bean plants.
+Row 1, from left: Cloudless sulphur eggs on cassia; zebra longwing eggs on passionvine; long-tailed skipper eggs on bean plants.

-Row 2: Polydamas Swallowtail eggs on pipevine; Io moth eggs on hackberry; Black Swallowtail eggs on parsley.
+Row 2, from left: Polydamas swallowtail eggs on pipevine; Io moth eggs on hackberry; black swallowtail eggs on parsley.

-Other insects lay eggs in the garden too.
-Shown below are lacewing eggs on the ends of their delicate strings (left),
+Other insects lay eggs in the garden, too.
+Shown above are lacewing eggs on the ends of their delicate strings (left),

 and ladybug eggs, always laid together in little yellow clusters (right).